amail/Guideline.js/README.md

 > Subscribe to a specific event.

 * Page addPage(name[, options])
 > Adds a new page to the guide.
+Refer to the Guideline.Page contructor for available options.

 * void start()
 > Start the guide.
 Notice!
 If the option 'startOnUrl' is present and the guide is not on the same page as the first page in the guide, the guide is redirected to the URL specified by 'startOnUrl'.